tschwalen/lang528/README.md

 ## Lang528

 This is an interpreter and compiler for a custom programming language which I'm using to explore programming language design and implementation.
-The name, Lang528, has no meaning other than to designate that I started work on it on May 28th.
-Perhaps a better name will come in the future.
+The name Lang528 was chosen because I started work on May 28th.
+One day I'll come up with a better name.

 The language is a dynamically-typed scripting language, similar to Python, Javascript and Lua.
 It supports basic data types, strings, vectors/arrays, dictionaries, as well as user-defined functions and modules.